ridabensalem/QA-asignement/README.md

 - **Scalability:** Is the candidate thinking about how the system might scale (even though it’s simple, they might discuss it)?
 - **Bonus (optional):** Did the candidate add the bonus endpoint or simulate external service calls?

----

-This test should take no more than an hour to complete and gives insight into the candidate’s basic coding ability, as well as their understanding of backend concepts and microservice interactions.